Spain confident on vaccination targets despite J&J suspension

-MADRID (Reuters) -Spain is confident it can maintain its coronavirus vaccination targets despite the United States suspending the Johnson & Johnson shot and delays to its European rollout over clotting concerns, the government said on Wednesday.
+Spain is confident it can maintain its coronavirus vaccination targets despite the United States suspending the Johnson & Johnson (JNJ.N) shot and delays to its European rollout over clotting concerns, the government said on Wednesday.

-The early delivery in the second quarter of 50 million doses produced by Pfizer and BioNTech vaccines to EU countries partially offset the doubts caused by the suspension of J&J’s single-dose vaccine.
+The early delivery in the second quarter of 50 million doses produced by Pfizer (PFE.N) and BioNTech vaccines to EU countries partially offset the doubts caused by the suspension of J&J's single-dose vaccine. read more

 Spain will receive between four and five million more doses of the Pfizer vaccine than expected in the second quarter, Health Minister Carolina Darias told a press conference.